What to Wear in Barcelona | Seasonal Barcelona Packing List

 Accessories

-What do people wear in Spain & Barcelona
+What do people usually wear in Barcelona?

 Barcelona dress code